AI-sandbox/archetypal-analysis/README.md

 **Other Plot Options:**

 - `supplement`: Path for any supplementary description data.
-The data file should have no column name or index, and values should be separated by spaces.
+The data file should have no column name or index, and values should be separated by tabs.
 - `sorted`: If passed, it sorts the data by the maximum archetype component.
 - `dataTitle`: Title for your plot.
 - `dpi_num`: Quality of the saved plot graphic.